 With the help of automation for vehicle maintenance, the trucks can maximize fuel efficiency, such that they keep air pollution to a minimum.
 Other forms of environmental harm, like the disposal of old parts, can also be handled responsibly if the crew has a good idea of the maintenance schedule.

 3. Paperless All the Way

 The automation of communication, record-keeping, and optimization of processes have eliminated the need for paper of any form.
 Trucks and drivers no longer need physical logbooks to enter details, fleet managers have their entire data stored in a server and not fat books, and all authoritative documents are now electronically created and shared.
+Automation provides a central repository to store important documents, records, and reports.
+It also allows control over who has access to specific files.
+Therefore, having a well-designed document control system is imperative to achieve that.
 Moreover, payment is almost entirely digitized as well.

 Thus, logistics companies contribute significantly to the environment (indirectly) by not using millions of reams of paper that they earlier did.